dotnet/docs/docs/architecture/cloud-native/azure-data-storage.md

 ### Azure Database for MySQL

 [MySQL](https://en.wikipedia.org/wiki/MySQL) is an open-source relational database and a pillar for applications built on the [LAMP software stack](https://en.wikipedia.org/wiki/LAMP_(software_bundle)).
 It's used by many large organizations, including Facebook, Twitter, and You Tube.
 The community edition is available for free, while the enterprise edition requires a license purchase.
 Originally created in 1995, the product was purchased by Sun Microsystems in 2008.
 Oracle acquired Sun and MySQL in 2010.

 [Azure Database for MySQL](https://azure.microsoft.com/services/mysql/) is a managed relational database service based on the open-source MySQL Server engine.
 It uses the MySQL Community edition.
-The [Azure MySQL server](https://docs.microsoft.com/azure/mysql/concepts-servers) is the central administrative point for the service.
+The [Azure MySQL server](https://docs.microsoft.com/azure/mysql/concepts-servers) is the administrative point for the service.
 It's the same MySQL server engine used for on-premises deployments.
 The engine can create a single database per server or multiple databases per server that share resources.
 You can continue to manage data using the same open-source tools without having to learn new skills or manage virtual machines.

 ### Azure Database for MariaDB

 [MariaDB](https://mariadb.com/) Server is another popular open-source database server.
 It was created as a *fork* of MySQL when Oracle purchased Sun Microsystems, who owned MySQL.
 The intent was to ensure that MariaDB remained open-source.

 As MariaDB is a [fork of MySQL](https://blog.panoply.io/a-comparative-vmariadb-vs-mysql), the data and table definitions are compatible, and the client protocols, structures, and APIs, are close-knit.
-MySQL data connectors will work MariaDB without modification.

 MariaDB has a strong community and is used by many large enterprises.
 While Oracle continues to maintain, enhance, and support MySQL, the MariaDB foundation manages MariaDB, allowing public contributions to the product and documentation.